wellyshen/react-cool-form/docs/api-reference/use-form.md

 This method allows us to do [field-level validation](../getting-started/validation-guide#field-level-validation) and data type conversion via the `ref` attribute.
 For the data type conversion, React Cool Form supports the [valueAsNumber](https://www.w3.org/TR/2011/WD-html5-20110405/common-input-element-attributes.html#dom-input-valueasnumber), [valueAsDate](https://www.w3.org/TR/2011/WD-html5-20110405/common-input-element-attributes.html#dom-input-valueasdate), and custom parser.

 - For your convenience, the values of `<input type="number">` and `<input type="radio">` are converted to `number` by default.
-- When using this method with [useControlled](./use-controlled) hook, the functionality of the method will be replaced.
+- When using this method with the [useControlled](./use-controlled), the functionality of the method will be replaced.

 ```js
 const { field } = useForm();